Comparing Business Credit Card Offers

 The best approach to comparing two business credit cards depends on how you intend to use the card.
 If you are searching for a card to finance a large payment, you might compare the interest rates on two cards (or the length of their introductory period if they both offer 0-percent financing) and the flexibility of their repayment terms.
 If you are looking for a card to manage cash flow, you might examine the flexibility of payment terms on two cards.
 Or, if you are hoping to earn cash back or travel rewards with your credit cards, you might compare the value of the rewards that you can earn with each card.

 Since business rewards cards are a popular option, we’ll take a deeper dive into how to compare them:

 Your first step is to calculate the rewards value for the two cards.
-Basically, you need to estimate how much you’re likely to spend in each of the card’s bonus categories over the year, multiply that amount by the rewards value (don’t to forget to figure in the value of points if it’s a points or miles card), add in the sign-up bonus and subtract the annual fee.
+Basically, you need to estimate how much you’re likely to spend in each of the card’s bonus categories over the year, multiply that amount by the rewards value (don’t forget to figure in the value of points if it’s a points or miles card), add in the sign-up bonus and subtract the annual fee.
 You should use the following formula:

 Rewards value = (Spend in category 1 x Rewards rate x Point value) + (Spend in category 2 x Rewards rate x Point value), etc. + Sign-up bonus - Annual fee

 For example, in the following table we calculate the rewards earnings for a cardholder who spends $48,000 on a card in a year, with 6 percent of their spending allocated to office supplies, internet, cable and phone services ($2,880); 12 percent to dining out ($5,280); 11 percent to gas station purchases ($5,760); and 71 percent to other types of purchases ($34,080).

 For this particular cardholder, the Capital One Spark Cash card – though it doesn’t offer any bonus categories -- comes out ahead, thanks to its high rate of 2 percent cash back on every purchase: